danielhdzzz/enneagram/README.md

 # enneagram

 Library to generate a responsive [Enneagram of Personality](https://en.wikipedia.org/wiki/Enneagram_of_Personality).
 Work in progress.
-Each of the 9 points, is asigned a value in order to display different configurations of personality.
+Each of the 9 points is asigned a value in order to display different configurations of personality.

 ![preview](https://raw.githubusercontent.com/danielhdzzz/enneagram/master/images/preview.png)